-The following is a recommended policy to provide an annual contributions to the OPEB Liability Trust Fund to address the liability.

-[Town Treasurer to rework this for greater clarity]

-The annual appropriation is calculated based on the following formula:

-- 1. General Fund Revenues - 2.
-Undesignated General Fund Balance (100%) - 3.
-Stabilization Fund Balance (100%) - 4.
-Sum General Fund Revenues to Adjusted Reserve Ratio (ARR) Numerator (2+3) - 5.
-ARR before Capital Endowment Fund (4+I) - 6.
-Capital Endowment Fund (100%). - 7.
-Numerator of ARR (including Capital Endowment Fund at 100%) (4+6) - 8.
-ARR, including Capital Endowment Fund at 100% (7+1) - 9.
-10% of General Fund Revenues - 10.
-Excess in ARR Numerator over 10% target (7-9) - 11.
-5% charge against excess Reserve Level for unfunded OPEB Liability

-The appropriation is allocated based on the latest Unfunded Actuarial Accrued Liability Study as of July 1, 2010:

-Town 92.1%

-Light 4.7 %

-Sewer .8 %

-Water 2.4 %

-Total 100%
+The Town shall provide an annual contribution to the OPEB Liability Trust Fund calculated as follows (using financial information as of June 30 of the prior fiscal year): - 1) Compute Unassigned General Fund balance plus the Capital Endowment Fund balance contained within Restricted Nonmajor Governmental Funds - 2) Compute Total Revenues (General) less Intergovernmental-Teachers Retirement - 3) Multiple the result in 2) by 10% - 4) Subtract the result in 3) from the result in 1) - 5) Multiply the result in 4) by 5% The minimum annual appropriation shall be \$50,000.

-The appropriation for the next fiscal year is determined annually by January 1 after the Town's Free Cash has been certified by the Department of Revenue and the prior fiscal year audit report has been issued by December 15.
+The appropriation is allocated across the Town, Belmont Light, Sewer, and Water using the share of each department in the total unfunded actuarial accrued liability as reported in the most recent Actuarial Valuation prepared in accordance with GASB Statement No. 74.
+The appropriation for the next fiscal year is determined annually after the Town's Free Cash has been certified by the Department of Revenue and the prior fiscal year audit report has been issued.
+The OPEB Trust Funds shall be invested by the Town Treasurer.
+This policy is reviewed every three years by the Town Treasurer and Town Administrator and approved by the Chair of the Select Board and Chair of the Warrant Committee.
+References:

-The minimum annual appropriation is \$50,000.

-This policy is reviewed every three years by the Town Treasurer and Town Administrator and approved by the Chairman of the Select Board and Chairman of the Warrant Committee.

-Belmont OPEB ANNUAL APPROPRIATION POLICY document January 2013

-MGL c.
-32B, §20 Other Post-Employment Benefits Liability Trust Fund; sources of funding; custodian; trustees; separate OPEB Fund board of trustees as investing authority; expenditures and investments

-Statement No. 43, Reporting for Postemployment Benefit Plans Other than Pension Plans, Governmental Accounting Standards Board, April 2004

-Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, Governmental Accounting Standards Board, June 2004.
+Belmont OPEB ANNUAL APPROPRIATION POLICY, January 2013 MGL c.
+32B, §20 Other Post-Employment Benefits Liability Trust Fund; sources of funding; custodian; trustees; separate OPEB Fund board of trustees as investing authority; expenditures and investments Statement No. 43, Reporting for Postemployment Benefit Plans Other than Pension Plans, Governmental Accounting Standards Board, April 2004 Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, Governmental Accounting Standards Board, June 2004.
 GASB Statements 43 and 45 on Other Postemployment Benefits, Governmental Accounting Standards Board.

-Adopted by: Chairman of Board of Selectmen, Chairman of Warrant Committee, Town Administrator, Town Treasurer
+Adopted by: Board of Selectmen, Warrant Committee, Town Administrator, Town Treasurer Date adopted: January 2013, updated September 2021 I-3 Compensated Absences Background:

-Date Adopted: January 2013

-I-3 Compensated Absences

 Another unfunded liability, not frequently monitored by cities and towns, is the cost of accumulating sick leave and vacation buy-backs payable to employees upon retirement.
 These benefits are typically defined in the labor agreements and personnel policies of municipalities.
-While it is difficult to precisely forecast the expenditures to be made in any one fiscal year, a state statute can be adopted and local practices can be established to set aside funds for this liability.
+While it is difficult to precisely forecast the expenditures to be made in any one fiscal year, state statute allows local adoption of practices to set aside funds for this liability.

 Belmont shall explore the creation of a reserve fund in accordance with MGL c.
 40, §13D and a process to annually determine the appropriate funding levels to be deposited into this reserve fund.
+References:

 MGL Ch.
-40, §13D Reserve fund for future payment of accrued liabilities for compensated absences due employee or officer of town upon termination of employment
+40, §13D Reserve fund for future payment of accrued liabilities for compensated absences due

+employee or officer of town upon termination of employment

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 J. RISK MANAGEMENT AND FRAUD PREVENTION POLICIES

 J-1 Risk Management Program

+Background:

-In recognition that during daily operations, a municipality is constantly exposed to potential impact of property loss, personal injury, and liability, the Government Financial Officers Association (GFOA) recommends that governments develop a comprehensive risk management program that identifies, reduces or minimizes risk to its property, interests, and employees.
+In recognition that a municipality is constantly exposed to potential impact of property loss, personal injury, and liability, the Government Financial Officers Association (GFOA) recommends that governments develop a comprehensive risk management program that identifies, reduces or minimizes risk to its property, interests, and employees.
 Costs and consequences of harmful or damaging incidents arising from those risks should be contained.